pvial00/Cube/README.md

 -kdf <password> <optional keylength in bytes> <optional # of iterations>
 -random <optional number of bytes default is 1 byte>

+* Dependendcies to build Cube in Linux
+libsd-dev
+libssl-dev

+* Dependencies for MacOS
+openssl

 # Usage:
 Cube cube;